eculler/lst-crop-stress-capstone/README.md

 Can satellite remote sensing detect early stage crop stress at high resolution across whole-farm scale?

-Modern agribusiness often employs targeted technology to optimize cropland productivity using modern information and communication technologies at fine spatial resolution (within-field scale).
-High resolution remotely sensed data of soil conditions and vegetation health provides near real-time information that informs adaptive irrigation and fertilization technology.
-NDVI is a commonly used remotely sensed index that provides data on the "greenness" or health of crop vegetation.
-However, the index is a lagging indicator of crop stress because water or heat stress occurs prior to the degradation of vegetation greenness.

-Hydrosat provides a proprietary "fused" thermal infrared land surface temperature (LST) imagery product that is downscaled to 20 m resolution using a combination of MODIS, Sentinel and Landsat imaging platforms.
-LST provides a leading indication of crop stress relative to NDVI.
-Hydrosat utilizes a data mining approach for sharpening thermal satellite imagery (DMS) (Gao, F. 2012) and a separate algorithm for interpolating land surface temperature between measurement points (STARFM) (Gao, F 2006).
-This high resolution fused product is produced daily and presents an added value opportunity for agribusiness
+Hydrosat produces a proprietary "fused" thermal infrared land surface temperature (LST) imagery product using sharpening and interpolation algorithms to produce near daily sub-30 m resolution imagery from a combination of MODIS, Sentinel and Landsat imaging platforms.
+This project aims to explore the input data and intermediate outputs of the algorithms used to produce the LST product in order to detect errors potentially introduced by data quality issues or the application of the algorithms while also exploring applications within agricultural contexts.

-This project aims to support this effort by exploring the relationship between land surface temperature and canopy temperature, an index known as Canopy Air Temperature Index (CATD), to evaluate the availability of moisture to the crops.
-When crop moisture is limited, leaf stomata close which prevents cooling of the leaf surface and leads to a larger values of CATD.

-As of May 1, 2023, this notebook does the following:
-1. Extracts and plots a time-series of the four fused LST image components and the fused LST.
-2. Extracts and plots NDVI a time-series of a fused NDVI index.
-3. Extracts, downloads, and plots air temperature data from the HRRR model.
-4. Computes and plots a time-series of CATD for the four fused LST image components and the fused LST..
+See the blog post [here](blog.html).

 # Collaborators and Acknowledgements